twinkletwinklelittlestar70/hexo-theme-hermes/doc/doc-en.md

 ## Comment Plugin

-Hexo-theme-apollo support two comment plugins: Disqus and Duoshuo. please set like this in your `themes/apollo/_config.yml`:
+Hexo-theme-hermes support two comment plugins: Disqus and Duoshuo. please set like this in your `themes/hermes/_config.yml`:

 ```yaml
 disqus: seansun